 You can select and view monitoring data for JVM, server, applications, thread pools, HTTP service, transaction service, log statistics, and call flow statistics.
-A diagram showing how these components and services are organized is shown in "About the Tree Structure of Monitorable Objects" on page 174.
+See "The Tree Structure of Monitorable Objects" on page 172.

 For details on viewing or configuring monitoring, see the online help available with the Admin Console.